wso2-extensions/esb-connector-workday/docs/workingWithIntegrationInWorkday.md

 ```

 **Properties**
-* workdayGetSequenceGeneratorsRecords: One or more records that needs to be added for example "sequenceGeneratorId".
+* workdayGetSequenceGeneratorsRecords: One or more criteria that you want returned within the response.
+For example, you can specify sequenceGeneratorId if you want the ID of the sequence generator returned within the response.

 **Sample request**